fasiha/clj-kuromoji-front-end/README.md

 | 。        | 。       | [:supplementary-symbol :period]   | [:uninflected]             | []                                     |

 ## Notes on building Kuromoji 1.0-SNAPSHOT
-The JARs included in this repo may be outdated.
+The JARs included in this repo may be outdated—I am using `cc64f5fdda8` (Nov 16, 2016), and you can check the latest log at [Atilika Kuromoji log](https://github.com/atilika/kuromoji/commits/master).

 Here are my notes on building Kuromoji from source.

 First, install [Maven](http://maven.apache.org/install.html) (or just `$ brew install maven` on macOS).
 Then:
 ```